esineyildiz/PubMedBERT-fine-tuned-on-PubMedQA/README.md

 ## Observations

 - Both models failed to predict the minority class ("maybe"), likely due to class imbalance.
-- An experiment with class weighting (train_v2.py) did not improve results — the model still never predicted "maybe", and overall accuracy dropped from 64.7% to 54%.
-The semantic signal for "maybe" is ambiguous and likely requires more training data than the 700 examples provided.
+- An experiment with class weighting did not improve results; the model still never predicted "maybe", and overall accuracy dropped from 64.7% to 54%.
 - Domain-specific pretraining provides clear benefits for biomedical text classification.

 *Note*: The original PubMedQA paper uses a 450/50/500 train/dev/test split.
-This project uses 700/150/150, so results are not directly comparable to published benchmarks, but the relative comparison between models remains valid.
-In the future, these parameters can be tested with the same split, which would create the oppurtunity to also compare the human expert annotations.
+This project uses 700/150/150, so the results are not directly comparable to published benchmarks, but the relative comparison between models remains valid.

 ## Usage